 Earth911’s Sustainable Mattress Rankings

-Avocado offers a sustainable and certified-vegan version of its eponymous mattress.
+Avocado offers 10 organic mattresses in total and has a certified-vegan version of its eponymous mattress.
 It is a Certified B Corporation and is Climate Neutral Certified.
 The mattresses are GREENGUARD Gold certified and OEKO-TEX textile safety.
 Its products use 100% GOTS organic certified cotton and wool, as well as hydrated silica as a natural fire retardant.
 The latex originates from Kochi, India, where it is cultivated and processed by Avocado Organic Latex.
 Mattresses are assembled and shipped from California.
 Avocado purchases carbon offsets through Carbonfund.org and uses easily recycled LDPE plastic in its packaging.
 As members of 1% for the Planet, Avocado donates 1% of its revenue to vetted environmental nonprofits.
-Avocado, followed closely by its subsidiary Brentwood Home, offers the most comprehensive green sleep products today.

 Naturepedic is an excellent source of sustainable mattresses.
 The company has all the necessary certifications — including GOTS and GOLS sustainably made textile and latex and GreenGuard air quality tests.
-Naturepedic mattresses are generally more expensive than Avocado and Brentwood Home, making the brand a luxury choice for those looking for a long-lived high-quality mattress.
+Naturepedic mattresses are generally more expensive than Avocado, Birch by Helix, and Brentwood Home, making the brand a luxury choice for those looking for a long-lived high-quality mattress.
 Naturepedic works with Climate Neutral to measure and offset its carbon footprint.
-Because Naturepedic does not share its supply chain information in detail, Earth911 added them to this list in third place.
+Because Naturepedic does not share its supply chain information in detail, Earth911 added them to this list in fourth place.

-While it does rely on latex from Asia, Happsy encourages sustainable rubber plantation practices which, the company argues, lowers its carbon emissions.
+While it does rely on latex from Asia, Happsy encourages sustainable rubber plantation practices which, the company says, lowers its carbon emissions.
 Shipping latex to its factory is its largest carbon footprint contributor.
 Happsy also buys organic cotton from a Texas growers’ collective.
 When possible, the company sources wool from U.S. suppliers but most of its wool comes from New Zealand and Australia.
-Happsy has an active partnership with 1-800-GOT-JUNK to arrange old mattress removal services for a fee or donation.
-A donor to 1% for the Planet and Women’s Voices for the Earth, among other nonprofits, Happsy is poised to rise in these rankings by adding carbon offsets.
+A donor to 1% for the Planet, Happsy is poised to rise in these rankings by adding carbon offsets.

 Another quality U.S. mattress manufacturer, Nest uses a nice array of organic materials.
 Their mattresses feature a lifetime warranty, excellent breathability, and phase-change cooling that makes it cool to the touch.
 With a design for waste reduction, each mattress features a zipper that allows customers to swap out or replace the comfort layer, significantly extending the life of the mattress.
 During the trial period, customers can even swap out the layer for a different feel.
 Nest recommends rotating the layer every six months to ensure more even wear on the mattress.
-With no recycling, official corporate giving, or carbon offset programs, Nest and EcoCloud by WinkBed are lower on the list.
+With no recycling, a vague corporate giving initiative, and no carbon offset programs, Nest is lower on the list.

 Previously in Top 10